 There are two vaccines that can help prevent cases of this disease in teens and young adults.
 The United States Centers for Disease Control and Prevention (CDC) recommends vaccination of children with the meningococcal conjugate vaccine (Menactra and Menveo) at 11 or 12 years of age, with a booster dose of the vaccine at 16 years of age.
 The booster dose at age 16 provides ongoing protection from the disease after high school.

 The state of Indiana requires all students in grades 6-12 to have the appropriate number of meningococcal conjugate vaccine doses.
 One dose of meningococcal conjugate vaccine is required for all students in 6th -11th grade.
 A second booster dose is required for students entering 12th grade.
-These vaccines are a legal requirement for school entry (Indiana Administrative Code 410 IAC 1-1-1) for the 2016-2017 school year.
+These vaccines are a legal requirement for school entry (Indiana Administrative Code 410 IAC 1-1-1).